Updated April 4, 2019

 When the gut gets irritated and inflamed, several things happen.
-The nerves that permeate the digestive tract are signaled to tell the body that war has been declared on the gut and it triggers the alarm bell; the body responds by ramping up the stress response to help ready the body to fight and no good fight can happen without a supercharged immune system.
+The nerves that permeate the digestive tract are signaled to tell the body that war has been declared on the gut and it triggers the alarm bell.
+The body responds by ramping up the stress response to help ready the body to fight and no good fight can happen without a supercharged immune system.

 Other consequence of gut irritation and inflammation is the loss of the tight barrier that normally keeps unwanted gut contents out of the circulation.

 Leaky skin?
 Now I’ve heard everything

-When this happens, the skin produces less of the naturally occurring antimicrobial peptides (think anti-bacterial proteins) it normally makes as a first line defense; with weaken defenses skin infections can occur and worsen and weaken defenses will aggravate skin inflammation further (4).
+When this happens, the skin produces less of the naturally occurring antimicrobial peptides (think anti-bacterial proteins) it normally makes as a first line defense.
+With weaken defenses skin infections can occur and worsen and weaken defenses will aggravate skin inflammation further (11).